sayam277/BEAD/README.md

 3. Enter the `BEAD/bead/` directory using `cd bead`

-4. Install the package using:
+4. Install the BEAD package using:

         poetry install